Little Brown Jug (song): 1939 Glenn Miller recording

 The personnel on the Glenn Miller recording: Saxes: Hal McIntyre, Tex Beneke, Wilbur Schwartz, Stanley Aronson, Al Klink; Trumpets: Bob Price, R. D. McMickle, Legh Knowles; Trombones: Glenn Miller, Paul Tanner, Al Mastren; Piano: Chummy MacGregor; String Bass: Rowland Bundock; Guitar: Allen Reuss; Drums: Moe Purtill.

 The song was featured in and was central to the plot of the 1954 Universal Pictures film biography The Glenn Miller Story starring James Stewart and June Allyson.
 The Universal International Orchestra under the direction of Joseph Gershenson released a recording of the song from The Glenn Miller Story soundtrack as a single backed with "A String of Pearls" on Decca Records in the U.S. and on Brunswick Records in the UK in 1954.

 Other versions

 Subsequently, in 1947 it was recorded by the accordionist John Serry Sr. and the guitarist Tony Mottola with the noted Joe Biviano Accordion & Rhythm Sextette for Sonora records.

 It was also sung by Carl "Alfalfa" Switzer and Harold "Slim" Switzer in an Our Gang (Little Rascals) short.

 Lyrics

 The song's lyrics are about a man and his wife and their hard life due to alcoholism.
-The tone and tune, however, are bright and cheerful, indicating the irony of the singer not knowing his degraded condition - due to alcohol.
+The tone and tune, however, are bright and cheerful, indicating the irony of the singer not knowing his degraded condition.
 The first verse of the song is:

-The Chorus of the song goes:

-As a children's song, the lyrics are often changed.
-Sometimes a verse is modified to fit the melody and rhythm of the tune.
-In modern versions of the song, the language is often updated to eliminate the archaic second-person pronoun "thee" so that it reads:

 In the 1948 Famous Studios Screen Song animated short titled "Little Brown Jug", a "bouncing ball" cartoon, it is sung with the music credited to Winston Sharples and entirely new lyrics by Buddy Kaye.